sahebg/sahebg.github.io/_posts/2015-07-18-Merge-Sort.md

 - Output:

 ![_config.yml]({{ site.baseurl }}/images/Algo/image1.png)

-Please comment below in case of any problem found during running teh code or any other doubts.
+Please comment below in case of any problem found during running the code or any other doubts.